Conformal field theory for annulus SLE: partition functions and martingale-observables: Conformal Fock space fields

 A Fock space field $X$ in $D_r$ is said to have a stress tensor $(A,\bar{A})$ (or $X \in \FF(A,\bar{A}) )$ if $A$ is a holomorphic quadratic differential and the residue form of Ward's identity

 holds on $D_{\textrm{hol}}(v)\cap U$ for all smooth vector field $v$, where $D_{\textrm{hol}}(v)$ is the the maximal open set where $v$ is holomorphic.
-By \cite[Proposition 5.8]{MR3052311}, $\FF(A,\bar{A})$ is closed under $\ast_n$ product, in particular differentiations.
-Recall that in the case of differentials or forms, the residue form of Ward's identity holds for $X$ if and only if Ward's OPE for $X$ holds in some or every chart.
+By \cite[Proposition 5.8]{MR3052311}, $\FF(A,\bar{A})$ is closed under $\ast_n$ product, in particular, under differentiations.
+If $X$ is a differential or a form, the residue form of Ward's identity holds for $X$ if and only if Ward's OPE for $X$ holds in some or every chart.
 For example, a $(\lambda ,\lambda_*)$-differential $X$ is in $\FF(A,\bar{A})$ if and only if the following singular OPEs hold in every/some chart:

 For any form $X$ of order $\mu$ belongs to $\FF(A,\bar{A})$ if and only if the following singular OPE holds in every/some chart: